openvswitch/ovs/Documentation/intro/what-is-ovs.rst

 Overview
 --------

 ..
-NOTE(stephenfin): The below line numbers may need to be updated if the README is modified
+NOTE(stephenfin): The below start-after/end-before may need to be updated if the README is modified.

 .. include:: ../../README.rst
-   :start-line: 13
+   :start-after: What is Open vSwitch?
-   :end-line: 71
+   :end-before: What other documentation is available?